PowderLinux/Krunker_Resources/README.md

-My settings have links to the images in this repo embedded in them, so you can just import my settings to use them.
-You might want to change the end message, I put it at the end of the line to make it easier to find.
+My settings have links to the images in this repo embedded in them, so you can just import my settings to use them. (updated for season 5)